-- D. Architecture.
+D. Architecture.
 The following standards require variation in architectural plans to avoid monotony in new developments.
 The standards support the creation of architecturally varied neighborhoods, whether a neighborhood develops all at once or one lot at a time, avoiding homogeneous street frontages that detract from the community's appearance.
-The standards are applied through the Site Design Review process.
-In addition to the following requirements, duplexes and triplexes projects shall conform to the special use standards of Chapter 2.3.
-The City, upon the applicant's request, may approve a subdivision or site design review application with house plans pre-designated for specific lots, thus avoiding the need for future design review for those lots. - 1.
+The standards are applied through the Site Design Review process for new dwellings and new multifamily dwellings.
+In addition to the following requirements, duplexes, townhomes, and multifamily projects shall conform to the special use standards of Chapter 2.3.
+The City, upon the applicant's request, may approve a subdivision or site design review application with house plans pre-designated for specific lots, thus avoiding the need for future design review for those lots.
 Detailed Design.
 Dwelling designs shall incorporate not fewer than five architectural features per dwelling unit from a-k below.
 Applicants are encouraged to use those elements that best suit the proposed building style and design.
-All homes must include the following features with a (). - a.
-Covered front porch: not less than six feet in depth - b.
-Dormers: minimum of two required for each single-family dwelling - c.
-Recessed entrance: not less than three feet deep. - d.
-Windows: not less than 15 percent of surface area of all street-facing elevation(s). - e.
-Window trim: minimum four-inch width (all elevations). - f.
-Eaves: overhang of not less than 12 inches. - g.
-Offset: offset in facade or roof (see subsection 2, "Articulation"). - h.
-Bay window - i.
-Balcony: one per dwelling unit facing street. - j.
-Other: feature not listed but providing visual relief or contextually appropriate design similar to options a-i, as approved by the City Manager through a Type I procedure.
+All homes must include the following features with a ().

+Covered front porch: not less than six feet in depth